Home

 Act 3.
 Migrating records with relations

-With all the preparation done, now you can match your data with the desired data model, and all the data should fit perfectly.
+With all the preparation done, you can start the data migration process in Salesforce.
+Now you can match your data with the desired data model, and all the data should fit perfectly.

 Troubleshooting